jamesmrollins/CIDMO_LCMT/ch_2_setup_a_value_stream.md

 During the First-Walk, we identified the major activites and functions sequentially involved in delivering a product or service.
 During the Second-Walk we will focus on the performance of the value stream and the obstacles to flow.
 In order to prioritize any inprovements to the Value Stream, it is important to assess its performance in terms of value, flow and quality.

-> **In lieu of actual measurements, educated guesses will suffice to get started.** If you are organizing an Agile Team and documenting a Development Value Stream for the first
-> time, many of these measurements may not be available.
+> **In lieu of actual measurements, educated guesses will suffice to get started.** If you are organizing an Agile Team and documenting a Development Value Stream for the first time, many of these measurements may not be available.
 See the chapter on GitHub and ZenHub for more information about passive collection of team performance information.
-> GitHub and ZenHub provide repository storage capacity, document version control, code-base control and kanban work management support; while passively gathering data for the
-> team to self-regulate its performance and set priorities to meet objectives.
+GitHub and ZenHub provide repository storage capacity, document version control, code-base control and kanban work management support; while passively gathering data for the team to self-regulate its performance and set priorities to meet objectives.

-#### Define Process Time (PT) for Each Process Block
+#### Estimate Process Time (PT) for Each Process Block

 The amount of time to complete the transformation described by the process step is called the Process Time (PT).
 It is nomrally measured in terms of minutes, hours, days, or in some cases weeks.
 Standardize the unit of measure for time throughout the Value Stream.
 Process time _does not_ include any time the product or service spends waiting.
 It is determined as if the workers can work on the process step uninterrupted.
 Time studies are not required for this step; just need to know more or less how long it takes to finish the work.
 As improvement activites are directed to this step, more detailed analysis can be performed to highlight areas of improvement.